vgkits/corequest/README.md

 * Why do we need usernames and passwords?
     - exercise: add code for users to secure their accounts with passwords
 * How does user and session management on the web really work?
-    - host the chatroom with debug=True to dump every web request
+    - host chat.py with debug=True to dump the HTTP Request lines and extracted parameters from each page load
 * Why does user input need escaping to prevent Cross-Site-Scripting?
-    - users can write HTML, CSS and Javascript directly into the page and see the results - this is bad and should be stopped :)
+    - users can post HTML, CSS and Javascript messages which appear raw in the page - this must be stopped! :)
 * How are characters (letters, numbers) encoded?
     - users can type in HTML Entity codes to choose ASCII codes, or Unicode Emojis!
 * What is the use of XMLHttpRequest
-    - advanced exercise - update the page when there's a new post available
+    - advanced exercise - make the page auto-update when a new post is made by another user

 # Background